-During 2024, we contributed to the Migration Advisory Committee's report on the Seasonal Worker visa, which was published in June.
-The report recommends that there needs to be greater security about the future of the scheme, fairer work and pay for workers, and better communication and enforcement of worker rights.
+During 2024, we contributed to the Migration Advisory Committee's report on the Seasonal Worker visa, which was published in June.35 The report recommends that there needs to be greater security about the future of the scheme, fairer work and pay for workers, and better communication and enforcement of worker rights.
 Significantly, the report also recommended consideration of the Employer Pays Principle.
 Professor Brian Bell, chair of the committee, attended a meeting of CCLA's Find it, Fix it, Prevent it initiative to share his findings with investors.
 We then wrote on behalf of six investors with over £1 trillion in assets under management and advisement to Daniel Zeichner MP, Minister of State for Food Security and Rural Affairs, in support of the Migration Advisory Committee's report.

 Construction is another high-risk area for modern slavery and we have continued to work with investors and the construction sector to urge robust action.
 In April we convened a roundtable bringing together investors, law enforcement, civil society, government officials and 23 construction industry representatives.
 The debate was positive.
-Since then, several companies have overhauled their approach, and representatives of the sector are working together to develop information and intelligence-sharing.
-We published a joint statement in August that was signed by 17 organisations, including seven major construction companies.
-We continue to work with this sector and have participated in several events since our seminal roundtable.
+Since then, several companies have overhauled

-Over the past year we have contributed to the Home Office's Modern Slavery Engagement Forum on Prevention and Enforcement, In particular, we are members of the Forced Labour Forum, which is advising the Home Office as it revises the statutory guidance on transparency in supply chains.
+Over the past year we have contributed to the Home Office's Modern Slavery Engagement Forum on Prevention and Enforcement.
+In particular, we are members of the Forced Labour Forum, which is advising the Home Office as it revises the statutory guidance on transparency in supply chains.
 This guidance for businesses on Section 54 of the Modern Slavery Act is important and our work on the Modern Slavery UK Benchmark has demonstrated the need for it to be updated and revised.
 The Forced Labour Forum is a good opportunity to provide an investor perspective.